Health & Wellness

 Bladder stones form for different reasons based on their type.
 For example, some form because of higher pH levels or bacterial infections.

 Food can play a role in developing bladder stones, too, particularly if a dog is fed a low-quality diet.
-“Other causes are the result of underlying abnormalities in the way the body processes certain minerals, other underlying diseases and/or excessive quantities of certain minerals in the diet,” Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+“Other causes are the result of underlying abnormalities in the way the body processes certain minerals, other underlying diseases and/or excessive quantities of certain minerals in the diet,” Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.

 There are four different types of bladder stones, including struvite, calcium oxalate, urate and cystine — and some affect certain dog breeds, genders and ages more than others.
 However, Dr. Singler says that even if a pup isn’t in a higher-risk category, they’re still able to develop them (it’s just less common).